felipedbene/wp/final_project/README.md

 ## Troubleshooting

 - "Access Denied" from Bedrock?
 Check your AWS credentials and region (and maybe sacrifice a rubber duck)
 - WordPress authentication failing?
-Double-check your application password (and that XML-RPC isn't blocked)
+Double-check your application password (and that REST API access is enabled)
 - Images not generating?
 Try again (and again, and maybe one more time)
 - Getting weird error messages?
 At least they're entertaining
 - Everything broken?
 Have you tried turning it off and on again?